fourfridays/oci-k8-infra/README.md

 # oci-k8-infra
-Terraform infrastructure as code deployment of Kubernetes platform.
+Terraform infrastructure as code deployment of Kubernetes platform on Oracle Cloud Infrastructure (OCI).

 ## Infrastructure
 Infrastructure code and readme taken and modified from [Free Oracle Cloud Kubernetes cluster with Terraform](https://arnoldgalovics.com/oracle-cloud-kubernetes-terraform/).